50% of Newark parking is paid by app

 Newark has offered non-cash parking payments for years now, as the college town started offering meters that accepted cards well before Wilmington finally started offering Parkmobile as an option downtown in 2017.

-Now, it seems that it’s landed on its preferred tech: The North Carolina-based Passport app.
+Now, it seems that it’s landed on its preferred tech: The North Carolina-based Passport Parking app for parking payments.

-This week, three Newark parking lots added digital parking kiosks and a Passport app option, all near Main Street.
+This week, three Newark parking lots added digital parking kiosks and mobile pay parking through Passport as an option, all near Main Street.
 The lots are municipal parking lot 1 (behind Grotto’s), lot 2 (behind Qdoba – only available to non-permit holders on nights and weekends), and lot 6 (behind Barnes & Noble).

 In addition, the kiosk and app can also be used to pay for street parking on Haines Street from Delaware Avenue to Lovett Avenue, on Lovett Avenue from Haines Street to Academy Street, on all of Center Street, and on certain areas of North Chapel Street.